archerpmorgan/selfteach_reactjs/README.md

 Style/layout/Design
 - style like the best parts of mathematics professors' janky old websites, but do so in a modern way framework-wise
+- Create a logo using someone like Mira or Emery to help me so I can see the logo making process
+- (Strech) works on mobile and desktop

 TypeScript